pat-earl/faculty-page/src/teaching/2021-2022/252-unix-admin/hw/vm.md

 title: VM Assignment

 **Due:**
-: Friday, April 23.
+: Friday, April 22

 **Purpose:**
 : Perform basic system administration tasks on a virtual machine

 ## Description

-You and your team are to work together and complete the following tasks outlined below.
+You and your team are to work together and complete the tasks outlined below.
 Each task is split into smaller parts, so be sure to read each step carefully.

 *If you are currently not assigned to a group, reach out to me ASAP.*

 Team assignments can be under the "VM Groups" section of the D2L Course Content.
 The main tasks are as followed:

 1. Add a new user